breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 + A set of **files**, reflecting the state of a project at a given point in time.
 + References to **parent commit objects.**
-+ An **SHA1 name:** a 40-character string that uniquely identifies the commit object.
++ A **SHA1 name:** a 40-character string that uniquely identifies the commit object.
 The name is composed of a hash of relevant aspects of the commit; this way identical commits will always have the same name.

 ![how to use git](../../assets/images/commit-object2.png?raw=true)